THIS CASE EXPLANATION NEEDS AN EDIT:

 AFTER THE EDIT, THE CASE EXPLANATION IS NOW ACCOMPLISHED:

-A court will likely find an intent to adopt when the foster parent continually promises to adopt the child and the existence of a familial relationship when the child performs services normally associated with a parent and child, such as caring for the sick or injured foster parent.
-For example, in Rivolo's Estate, the claimant was taken-in by her uncle and told she was his little girl.
+A foster parent demonstrates an intent to adopt by explicitly promising to do so and the child shows a familial relationship when she performs services normally associated with a parent and child.
+For example, in Rivolo's Estate, the court held the claimant was entitled to inherit as the equitably adopted child since the deceased had taken her in as a young girl and raised her as though she was his daughter.
 In re Rivolo's Estate, 15 Cal.
 Rptr.
-268, 269 (Ct.
+268-69, 271 (Ct.
 App.
 1961).
-A few weeks later, in the presence of the claimant’s grandmother, the claimant’s uncle told her he was going to adopt her.
-Id.
+In the presence of the claimant’s grandmother, the claimant’s uncle told her he was going to adopt her.
+Id. at 268.
 He went to the courthouse several times with the claimant to take out letters of guardianship.
 Id.
 During one of those visits, the claimant’s uncle told her that he had just legally adopted her, and pointed to some papers as the adoption papers.
 Id.
 Over the next ten years, the uncle always introduced the claimant to others and addressed her as his daughter.
 Id. at 269.
 Moreover, she helped with his retail business and took care of him after he had been injured.
 Id. at 269-70.
 Shortly before the uncle's death, the claimant learned that he had actually never formally adopted her.
 Id.
-The court held that the claimant was entitled to inherit as an equitably adopted child because she had fully performed duties associated with being a daughter and the uncle had continually promised to adopt her and consistently presented her as his daughter.
+Regardless, the court reasoned she was his equitably adopted child because she had fully performed duties associated with being a daughter and the uncle had continually promised to adopt her and consistently presented her as his daughter.
 Id. at 271.

 THE CASE EXPLANATION IS ACCOMPLISHED FOR THESE REASONS: